brackham/exoraytracer/docs/exotrace/index.rst

 **************************
-exoraytracer Documentation
+exotrace Documentation
 **************************

-This is the documentation for exoraytracer.
+This is the documentation for exotrace.

 Reference/API
 =============

-.. automodapi:: exoraytracer
+.. automodapi:: exotrace